Privacy policy

 Types of data processed:

-Usage data (e.g. page views and length of stay, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); meta, communication and process data (e.g. IP addresses, time information, identification numbers, people involved).
-Log data (e.g. log files relating to logins or the retrieval of data or access times.).Affected persons: users (e.g. website visitors, users of online services).
+Usage data (e.g. page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); meta, communication, and procedural data (e.g. IP addresses, time information, identification numbers, persons involved).
+Log data (e.g. log files concerning logins or the retrieval of data or access times).

 Purposes of processing: